Yevhendzyuba/React-native-iot-mendo-project/README.md

-# React-native-iot-mendo-project All files From Mendo-App
+# React-native-iot-mendo-project Added All files From Mendo-App